Do Go On - 338 - A Brief History of Aviation (with Midflight Brawl)

 Yeah, so good.

-And I have obviously confirmed with him that the venue is air-conditioned,
+And I have obviously confirmed with him that the venue is air-conditioned as his requirements.

 You remember those, I'm sure.

-So, yeah, Phil Buckle will be performing both solo and John Farnham hits.
+So, yeah, Phil Buckle would be performing both solo and John Farnham hits.

 Wow.